For decades, London’s art community has drawn eyes with its spirited artists and vibrant galleries.

 McIntosh Gallery

-One of the most beautiful buildings on campus, the Western University-based public art gallery has operated since 1942.
-McIntosh Gallery collaborates with artists, curators, and academics to develop strategies to interpret and disseminate visual culture.
-Exhibitions, educational programs, and special events provide an enriching and exciting platform for engagement with visual art and artists.
+Housed in one of the most beautiful buildings on campus, this Western University-based public art gallery has operated since 1942.
+McIntosh Gallery collaborates with artists, curators and academics to interpret and disseminate visual culture.
+Exhibitions, educational programs and special events provide an enriching and exciting way to engage with visual art and artists.

 Steve Tracy Gallery

-Throughout his career, Steve Tracy has received numerous honours, including “Best in Show” awards, publication in the New York Times, a long term placement in the Empire State Building, and a feature in the 2014 edition of Arabella magazine.
-Steve Tracy Gallery offers quality artwork services tailored to your needs, including custom commissions, original artwork, staging, and more.
+Throughout his career, Steve Tracy has received numerous honours, including “Best in Show” awards, publication in the New York Times and a long-term placement in the Empire State Building.
+By appointment only, Steve Tracy Gallery offers quality artwork services tailored to your needs, including custom commissions, original artwork, staging and more.

 Westland Gallery